RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - **log_dir**: The folder where checkpoints and logs will be saved during training.
 - **first_stage_path**: This is the name of the final checkpoint file generated by train_first.py - train_second.py will load this checkpoint to continue training.
 - **save_freq**: This is how many epochs run between saving checkpoint files.
 I think it might be possible to continue training from an existing checkpoint if training gets interrupted or fails randomly, but I haven't worked that out yet.
 I'll update here if I do figure it out.
-- **device**: Leave this set as "cuda". if you have multiple GPUs, you could configure a specific one like "cuda:0"
+- **device**: Leave this set as "cuda".
+Or, if you have multiple GPUs, you could configure a specific one like "cuda:0"
 - **batch_size**: This controls how many sample files from your dataset training attempts to process at a time.
 Higher number means training might run faster, but it uses more GPU memory, so you can crash training or make it run crazy slow if you're using close to 100% of your GPU.
 	- Note: for the first round of training I had to use 2 as the batch size with about 1040 wav files and `max_len: 400`
 - **max_len**: (I believe) this controls the max audio length wav file training will attempt to process.
 You can lower this to save on GPU memory if needed, but if you go too low, you might end up with an untrained model.
 (200 is the lowest I've used successfully)